Gaming on Snapdragon X2 Elite Extreme: Testing x86 Emulation Performance in AAA Titles

 | ✅ Native | Fortnite | 60+ | ARM64 native build |

-| ✅ Native | World of Warcraft | 70+ | Native ARM64 |
+| ✅ Native | World of Warcraft | 70+ | Native ARM64 client |

 | ✅ Native | Minecraft: Java | 120+ | Native |

-| ✅ Emulated | Cyberpunk 2077 | 40 | FSR required, 1% lows 18 |
+| ✅ Emulated | Cyberpunk 2077 | 40 | FSR required 1% lows 18 |

-| ✅ Emulated | Baldur’s Gate 3 | 54 | Playable, some stutter |
+| ✅ Emulated | Baldur’s Gate 3 | 54 | Playable some stutter |

 | ✅ Emulated | Black Myth: Wukong | 90 | Runs well |